 This program targets juveniles with school attendance problems, grades K-12, in three school districts.
 The Probation Department provides a School Probation Officer at each of the sites to assist in monitoring the juvenile’s attendance through direct contact with the juvenile and his/her family.
 The goals are to increase the juvenile’s school attendance and enhance academic achievement.

 These programs provide immediate, swift responses within the community for youth entering the beginning stages of the juvenile justice system.

 This unit determines whether a case will be diverted from the juvenile justice system, handled informally, or referred to the District Attorney for filing of a petition.
 If the Court makes a true finding, investigation probation officers will conduct a comprehensive investigation for the Court in order to make recommendations for the minor’s case during the disposition hearing.
 The investigation will include circumstances regarding the offense and the minor’s delinquent and social history.
 Recommendations are then made to the Court based on all of the information obtained during the investigation.

 The unit’s primary function is to transport wards to and from various Court ordered placements and appointments and to medical and private appointments.

-These programs provide juvenile offender supervision, accountability of compliance with court ordered conditions of probation, and assistance to lawful self-sufficiency.
+These programs provide supervision, case management, support completing court ordered conditions of probation, and assistance to lawful self-sufficiency.